gcba-iris/iris-tech-docs/docs/architecture/overview.md

 9. The dock sends it back to the original device.

-#### Headers
+#### Tags

-Each header in a raw data packet defines a **data flow**.
+The tag is the first portion of the message sent by a device.
+A single data packet must contain a tag, and no more than one.
+The message tag defines a **data flow**.
 And each data flow is put together by stacking components on a pipeline.
 It is akin to the request/response cycle in a regular web application.
 A single data flow is made up of two phases:

 ##### Input flow